talkkonnect/talkkonnect/README.md

 ## Questions & Contributing

 We invite interested individuals to provide feedback and improvements to the project.
-You can help with creating youtube videos, docummentation, programming, testing and/or feedback of your user experience.
+You can help with creating youtube videos, documentation, programming, testing and/or feedback of your user experience.

-To speak to us you can connect with a standard mumble client (android/iphone/wnidows/linux) to our community server to have a chat or ask questions at mumble.talkkonnect.com port 64738 you can use any username with the password talkkonnect

-PTT Voice Chat with us from your PC, Mobile Phone, tablet or talkkonnect on our mumble server mumble.talkkonnect.com port 64738 any username no password required.
-We are standing by usually on HAM-CB Channel.
+To speak to us, connect with a standard mumble client (Android/iPhone/Windows/Linux), or with talkkonnect itself, to our community server at mumble.talkkonnect.com port 64738.
+Use any unique username; no password is required.
+We are standing by usually on the HAM-CB channel.

-Currently we do not have a WIKI so send feedback to <suvir@talkkonnect.com> or open and Issue in github you can also check my blog  [www.talkkonnect.com](https://www.talkkonnect.com) for updates on the project
+Currently we do not have a WIKI, so send feedback to <suvir@talkkonnect.com> or open an Issue on GitHub.

-Please visit our [blog](www.talkkonnect.com) for our blog or [github](github.com/talkkonnect) for the latest source code and our [facebook](https://www.facebook.com/talkkonnect) page for future updates and information.
+Please visit our [blog](https://www.talkkonnect.com) for updates on the project, our [github](https://github.com/talkkonnect) for the latest source code, and our [facebook](https://www.facebook.com/talkkonnect) page for future updates and information.

 Thank you all for your kind feedback sent along with some pictures and use cases for talkkonnect.